-Providing identity assurance in a legally compliant, efficient, cost-effective and manageable manner is a major challenge for organisations and market sectors that need to establish the e-identities of people.
+Establishing identity assurances in a legally compliant, efficient, cost-effective and manageable manner is a new and significant challenge for organisations and market sectors that need to assure the e-identities of people and exchange with other organisations.
+The challenges to new services such as Identity Provider (IdP) and Attribute Provider (AP) services are particularly significant.

 News and Events